 - What role can and should different types of stakeholders (governments, private sector, development partners, etc.) play in facilitating PPPs in the context of connecting to value chains?

 - How can the longer-term sustainability of PPPs that seek the inclusion of smallholders in agricultural value chains be ensured

 Click here to see more information on the side-event.

 The STDF, in collaboration with the Dutch Ministry of Agriculture, Nature and Food Quality (LNV) and the World Bank Institute, organized an international workshop on the role of Public-Private Partnerships (PPPs) in support of sanitary and phytosanitary (SPS) capacity in The Hague, The Netherlands in October 2010.
 The workshop leaflet can be accessed here.

 The workshop was attended by representatives of public sector agencies in developed and developing countries, international and regional organizations, donors, the private sector (multinational companies, as well as other private sector associations and companies) and research/academic institutions.
 The workshop programme can be found here.

-Briefing note - Facilitating partnerships to enhance SPS capacity
+Briefing - Facilitating partnerships to enhance SPS capacity

-The Briefing note summarizes the key messages and conclusions emerging from the workshop held in The Hague, The Netherlands in 2010.
+The Briefing summarizes the key messages and conclusions emerging from the workshop held in The Hague, The Netherlands in 2010.

 Publication on Public-Private Partnerships to enhance SPS capacity

 This STDF publication analyses the emergence, operation and performance of selected SPS-related partnerships between government agencies responsible for food safety, animal and plant health and/or trade and the private sector.
 It was prepared to raise awareness about the potential value and role of PPPs in enhancing SPS capacity and to provide practical guidance to facilitate and promote PPPs for SPS capacity development.